-Exclusive interview for SPINOFF with Andrey Elagin, CEO of SPC BioMicroGel about the unique biomicrogels that are applied in detergents and even for oil spills cleaning.
+Exclusive interview for SPINOFF.COM with Andrey Elagin, CEO of SPC BioMicroGel about the unique biomicrogels that are applied in detergents and even for oil spills cleaning.

 SPC BioMicroGel manufactures a comprehensive range of environmentally benign cleaning products and sells them through retail chains and distributors.
 At the core of the technology are sub-micron organic particles called biomicrogels, a patented solution that can become the basis of ‘new chemistry’ in many industries.
 Beside detergents market, biomicrogels® can add significant value in industrial wastewater treatment, cleaning of oil spills in water, on soils and hard surfaces, cleaning of heat exchange equipment from organic and salt contaminants, and in several other markets.